Discover the December Birthstone: Your Guide to Blue Topaz, Tanzanite, and Turquoise

 Turquoise's history spans over five millennia, making it one of the oldest gemstones known to man.
 Ancient Egyptians carved Turquoise into protective amulets and used it in intricate jewellery pieces as early as 3000 BCE.
 The gemstone, referred to as ‘mefkat' by the Egyptians, symbolized joy and delight.
 Evidence of Turquoise mining in the Sinai dates back to around 5000 B.C., highlighting its long-standing value.

 In Persian culture, Turquoise was highly prized and often used in crowns and religious architecture, symbolizing victory and protection.
 Native American tribes, such as the Navajo and Apache, also held Turquoise in high regard, using it in rituals and as a symbol of health and protection.
+Many cultures believed turquoise offered protection; the Apache thought it could enhance aim when attached to weapons.
 The Aztecs and Mayans considered Turquoise more valuable than gold, incorporating it into ceremonial and royal artifacts.

 Turquoise's significance transcends various cultures, each attributing unique meanings and uses to this gem.
 Among the Navajo, it is believed to connect the wearer to the spirit world, offering protection and health benefits.
 The stone's color evolves with wear, becoming darker and greener, which adds to its unique characteristics and value.